Parrot Cay

 Parrot Cay is the largest of the small islands between Providenciales and North Caicos.
 This private cay is home to a spectacular beach, the secluded luxury COMO Parrot Cay Resort, and exclusive rental villas and residences.

 Parrot Cay Resort offers a unique private island resort experience.
-There’s very little development, with the resort and the occasional beach house being the only interruption to the tranquil beach views.
+There’s very little development, and the resort and occasional beach house are the only interruptions to the tranquil beach views.

-Parrot Cay’s total landmass is approximately 1,000 acres (4 km²).
+Parrot Cay’s total landmass is approximately 1,000 acres (405 hectares).
 Almost the entirety of the north coast is beautiful beach, with perfect white sand and crystal-clear ocean water.

-On its east side, Parrot Cay is separated from North Caicos by the 270-foot (82-meter) Parrot Cay Channel.
+On its east side, the island is separated from North Caicos by the 270-foot (82 m) Parrot Cay Channel.
 To the west, a similarly sized waterway is found between Parrot Cay and Dellis Cay.

-Much of the interior terrain of the island consists of low-elevation sandy soil and bluffs, with low-density tropical dry forest.
-The east side of the cay (where the resort is located) does offer a ridge of higher ground, reaching a height of about 40 feet (12 m).
+Much of the island's interior terrain consists of low-elevation sandy soil and bluffs with low-density tropical dry forest.
+The northeast side of the cay (where the resort is located) does offer a ridge of higher ground, reaching a height of about 40 feet (12 m).

-Due to the natural brackish ponds and wetlands, Parrot Cay can have a serious mosquito and biting midge (locally referred to as no-see-ums, or sand fleas) problem at times, especially after sunset.
+Due to the natural brackish ponds and wetlands, the cay can have a serious mosquito and biting midge (locally referred to as no-see-ums or sand fleas) problem at times, especially after sunset.
 Be prepared and bring insect repellent and suitable clothing.

 The island’s only resort is the luxury COMO Parrot Cay Resort (a COMO Hotels and Resorts vacation property).
-It’s also home to many private homes and villas, and is a popular destination for celebrities seeking more privacy and seclusion than staying on Providenciales.
+It’s also home to many private homes and villas, and is a popular destination for celebrities seeking more privacy and seclusion than what's typically found on Providenciales.
+Britney Spears, Ben Affleck, Taylor Swift, and Brad Pitt are just a few of the cay's many famous visitors.

-A multitude of amenities is offered.
-The full-service COMO Shambhala Retreat spa offers a range of treatments and wellness therapies.
-The Yoga Retreat offers daily complimentary sessions and also Pilates classes.
-An indoor, air-conditioned gym and fitness center are also available.
+The property offers a multitude of amenities.
+The full-service COMO Shambhala Retreat spa has a range of treatments and wellness therapies.
+There are daily yoga classes and Pilates classes.
+An indoor air-conditioned gym and fitness center are also available.

 Rooms and Villas

-There’s a variety of accommodations to choose from, including beachfront and garden view rooms and suites with four-poster beds, and stand-alone beach villas with their own private pool.
+There’s a variety of accommodations to choose from, including beachfront and garden-view rooms and suites and standalone beach villas with their own private pools.

 One-bedroom rooms and suites are available at the main resort complex.
-These rooms feature a light modern décor within a colonial Caribbean setting.
-All rooms offer verandas or decks, as well as a serene view.
+These rooms feature light modern décor within a colonial Caribbean setting.
+All rooms have verandas or decks and a serene view.

-Private villas are perfect accommodation for those looking for a little more space.
+Private villas are perfect accommodation for those looking for a little more space and privacy.
 These houses feature an outdoor pool, 24-hour butler service, and tranquility.
-Choose from options ranging from one-bedroom cottages to five-bedroom beachfront mansions.
-Due to the extra space, a villa is better suited for a family.
-The resort also offers babysitting and activities for children.
-The one-bedroom beach houses at the main resort feature their own private plunge pool, a walk-in closet, and a sun deck.
+The options range from one-bedroom cottages to five-bedroom beachfront mansions.
+Given the extra space, villas are better suited for families.

 Parrot Cay is home to several of the finest rental homes in the Turks and Caicos, some of which are owned by celebrities.
-Some of these luxury properties include the Balinese-inspired Point House and The Sanctuary, and the contemporary Tamarind Villa.
+These luxury properties include the Balinese-inspired Point House, The Sanctuary, and the contemporary Tamarind Villa.

-All beaches in the Turks and Caicos are public, yet many of the homes on Parrot Cay effectively have their own private beach, as the island is relatively secluded, and much of the coast is difficult to access by boat due to reefs and shoals.
+All beaches in Turks and Caicos are public, yet many homes on the island effectively have their own private beach, as the island is relatively secluded and much of the coast is difficult to access by boat due to reefs and shoals.

 Dining and Restaurants

-Parrot Cay Resorts features two fine dining restaurants: The Terrace, and Lotus, which offer Caribbean, Asian, and world cuisine.
-Many of the ingredients used to create the dishes served at Parrot Cay are locally sourced organic produce and fresh seafood.
+The resort has two fine dining restaurants: The Terrace and Lotus, which together offer Caribbean, Asian, Italian, and world cuisine.
+Many of the ingredients used are locally sourced organic produce and fresh seafood.

 The Terrace offers modern Mediterranean and southern European fusion food in a combined outdoor and indoor setting.
-Breakfast is offered every morning until 10:30 AM.
+Breakfast is served every morning until 10:30 AM.

-Lotus is a poolside terrace restaurant that serves Japanese and Thai flavors for dinner, and a Caribbean and local blend menu for lunch.
+Lotus is a poolside terrace restaurant that serves Asian flavors for dinner and a Caribbean and local blend menu for lunch.

 Booking and Reservations

-As an all-inclusive luxury retreat, rates at COMO Parrot Cay are higher than at many of the resorts on Grace Bay Beach.
+Rates at the luxury COMO Parrot Cay are higher than at many other hotels in Turks and Caicos and on Grace Bay Beach.

-As is experienced throughout the Turks and Caicos, there are predictable fluctuations in tourist arrivals over the year, and prices will often be highest in the winter high season, and specials and discounts may be offered during the late spring and late summer low season.
+Throughout the Turks and Caicos, there are predictable fluctuations in tourist arrivals throughout the year.
+Prices are often highest in the winter high season.
+Specials and discounts are sometimes offered during the late spring and late summer low season.

-Reservations may be made through the resort’s management, or with a third-party reseller.
-Local resorts will typically match or do better than posted online rates at common booking sites, so you may wish to compare before you book.
+Reservations may be made through the resort’s management or with a third-party reseller.
+Some resorts match or do better than posted online rates at common booking sites—compare before you book.

 Check-in and check-out times typically accommodate ferry arrivals for convenience.